-Clients who are injured on the job hire Chicago workers compensation lawyers at GWC Injury Lawyers because they want comprehensive workers compensation representation.
+Clients who are injured on the job hire the Chicago workers’ compensation lawyers at GWC Injury Lawyers because they want comprehensive workers’ compensation representation.

 From the moment that clients contact us regarding their injury, or a denied claim, our attorneys begin to conduct the intense overview of all of the information that is available.

-In many cases, this will mean obtaining and reviewing all of the records related to your job, your wages, your injury and the kind of recovery that is expected in your injury.
+In many cases, this will mean obtaining and reviewing all of the records related to your job, your wages, your injuries, and the kind of recovery that is expected for your injuries.
 Depending on the severity of your injuries, our experienced Chicago workers’ compensation attorneys will work to ensure that the true cost of your disability is accurately and ultimately reflected in any settlement that you receive.

-For more than three decades our team of lawyers have been helping to defend the rights of injured workers in Chicago and we offer our services to injured workers throughout Cook County, including (but not limited to):
+For more than four decades, our team of lawyers has been helping to defend the rights of injured workers in Chicago, and we offer our services to injured workers throughout Illinois, including in: